timbeaudet/knowledge_base/faq/ludumdare45.md

 ## A Development Tool?

 Yes, a **development tool**.
 The tool is an in-game / in-engine terminal editor that a user can type commands into.
-By doing this for LudumDare I am forced into ensuring a good plan of attack for manauals, helpful information and errors/warning display occurs in the tool.
+By doing this for LudumDare I am forced into ensuring a good plan of attack for manuals, helpful information and errors/warning display occurs in the tool.
 This will progress the indie adventure in awesome ways.

 ## How Is That a Game